Linus Pauling: Political criticism

 Many of Pauling's critics, including scientists who appreciated the contributions that he had made in chemistry, disagreed with his political positions and saw him as a naïve spokesman for Soviet communism.
 In 1960, he was ordered to appear before the Senate Internal Security Subcommittee, which termed him "the number one scientific name in virtually every major activity of the Communist peace offensive in this country".
 A headline in Life magazine characterized his 1962 Nobel Prize as "A Weird Insult from Norway".

 Pauling was a frequent target of the National Review magazine.
 In an article entitled "The Collaborators" in the magazine's July 17, 1962, issue, Pauling was referred to not only as a collaborator, but as a "fellow traveler" of proponents of Soviet-style communism.
-In 1965, Pauling sued the magazine, its publisher William Rusher, and its editor William F. Buckley, Jr for $1 million.
-He lost both his libel suits and the 1968 appeal.
+In 1963, Pauling sued the magazine, its publisher William Rusher, and its editor William F. Buckley, Jr for $1 million.
+He lost both his libel suits and the 1968 appeal (unlike his earlier 1963 libel case against the Hearst Corporation), because in the meantime the landmark case New York Times Co. v.
+Sullivan had established the actual malice standard for libel lawsuits by public figures, requiring that not only falsehood but deliberate lying should be proved by the plaintiff in such cases.

 His peace activism, his frequent travels, and his enthusiastic expansion into chemical-biomedical research all aroused opposition at Caltech.
 In 1958, the Caltech Board of Trustees demanded that Pauling step down as chairman of the Chemistry and Chemical Engineering Division.
 Although he had retained tenure as a full professor, Pauling chose to resign from Caltech after he received the Nobel peace prize money.
 He spent the next three years at the Center for the Study of Democratic Institutions (1963–1967).
 In 1967, he moved to the University of California at San Diego, but remained there only briefly, leaving in 1969 in part because of political tensions with the Reagan-era board of regents.
-From 1969 to 1974, he accepted a position as Professor of Chemistry at Stanford University.
+From 1969 to 1974, he accepted a position as professor of chemistry at Stanford University.